DeepBlue Dynamics / Docs / Nemesis8

 Multi-Provider Routing

-Connect Claude, OpenAI, Gemini, or local Ollama models.
+Connect Claude, OpenAI, Gemini, Antigravity, or local models.
 Route different task types to different providers in the same session based on cost, speed, or capability.
-Provider config lives in ~/.nemesis8/config.toml.
+Per-project config lives in a .nemesis8.toml at the project root.

 Session Persistence